Non-Markovianity-based ultrasensitive parameter estimation: Introduction

 This paper is organized as follows.
-In Section~\ref{background}, we go through the necessary background of open quantum systems, non-Markovianity, and parameter estimation.
-In Section~\ref{protocol}, we introduce our protocol.
-The main results of this paper are presented in Section~\ref{results} with fixed example parameters.
+In Section~\ref{background}, we go through the necessary background of parameter estimation, open quantum systems, and non-Markovianity.
+In Section~\ref{protocol}, we describe our protocol and its linear-optical implementation.
+Simulation results with fixed example parameters are presented in Section~\ref{results}.
 Section~\ref{discussion} concludes the paper.